Marwin Mönkemeyer

 I am on the 2025/2026 finance academic job market and available for interviews.

-SSRN Monitoring or Selection?
-Institutional Ownership and Biodiversity Incidents
+SSRN “Monitoring or Selection?
+Institutional Ownership and Biodiversity Incidents”

 Job Market Paper

-• Presentations: 2025 Cambridge Endowment for Research in Finance Cavalcade (Cambridge); 2025 International Finance and Banking Society Conference (Oxford); 2025 Financial Management Association (FMA) European Conference (Limassol); 2025 Financial Management Association (FMA) Annual Meeting (Vancouver, scheduled); University of Cambridge Brown Bag Seminar (Cambridge), University of Hamburg Brown Bag Seminar (Hamburg)
+• Presentations: 2025 Cambridge Endowment for Research in Finance Cavalcade (Cambridge); 2025 International Finance and Banking Society Conference (Oxford); 2025 Financial Management Association (FMA) European Conference (Limassol); 2025 Financial Management Association (FMA) Annual Meeting (Vancouver); 2025 Annual RCF-ECGI Conference (Hoboken, scheduled); 2025 Climate, Finance, and Economic Sustainability Workshop (Lancaster, scheduled); University of Cambridge Brown Bag Seminar (Cambridge); University of Hamburg Brown Bag Seminar (Hamburg); Northwestern University Brown Bag Seminar (Evanston)

-SSRN Blockholder Networks, Information Exchange, and M&A Performance
+SSRN “Blockholder Networks, Information Exchange, and M&A Performance”

 with Gishan Dissanaike, Wolfgang Drobetz, Henning Schröder

-• Presentations: Eighth Annual Mergers and Acquisitions Research Centre Conference (London); 2024 Southern Finance Association (SFA) Annual Meeting (Palm Beach); 2024 AfriMed Finance Society (AFS) Summer Conference (Sardinia)*; 2023 Academy of Management (AOM) Annual Meeting (Boston); 2024 Financial Management Association (FMA) European Conference (Turin); 2024 Annual Boca-ECGI Corporate Finance and Governance Conference (Boca Raton); 2023 Financial Management Association (FMA) Annual Meeting (Chicago)*; 2023 European Financial Management Association (EFMA) 2025 Annual Meeting (Cardiff); 2023 Financial Management Association (FMA) European Conference (Aalborg); University of Cambridge Brown Bag Seminar (Cambridge); University of Flensburg Brown Bag Seminar (Flensburg); University of Strathclyde Brown Bag Seminar (Glasgow)
+• Presentations: 2024 Annual Mergers and Acquisitions Research Centre Conference (London); 2024 Southern Finance Association (SFA) Annual Meeting (Palm Beach Gardens); 2024 AfriMed Finance Society (AFS) Summer Conference (Sardinia)*; 2023 Academy of Management (AOM) Annual Meeting (Boston); 2024 Financial Management Association (FMA) European Conference (Turin); 2024 Annual Boca-ECGI Corporate Finance and Governance Conference (Boca Raton); 2023 Financial Management Association (FMA) Annual Meeting (Chicago)*; 2023 European Financial Management Association (EFMA) 2025 Annual Meeting (Cardiff); 2023 Financial Management Association (FMA) European Conference (Aalborg); University of Cambridge Brown Bag Seminar (Cambridge); University of Flensburg Brown Bag Seminar (Flensburg); University of Strathclyde Brown Bag Seminar (Glasgow)

 • Abstract: This paper examines how institutional investors exchange private information through co-shareholding networks and the implications for corporate acquisition outcomes.
 Using New York City taxi data, we identify face-to-face interactions among investor pairs and document that co-blockholders are more likely to seek on-site meetings, consistent with an increased exchange of information.
 Given evidence for an information channel, we construct the broader blockholder network between US institutional investors and show that acquirers held by more centrally positioned institutional investors earn higher announcement returns.
 The valuation effect is strongest when targets are more opaque and private information is more valuable.
-Consistent with an advisory channel, the effect only exits among investors with a comparative advantage in exploiting information, and facilitates “hidden gem” acquisitions rather than preventing poor deals.
+Consistent with an advisory channel, the effect only exists among investors with a comparative advantage in exploiting information, and facilitates “hidden gem” acquisitions rather than preventing poor deals.
 Overall, our findings suggest that co-shareholding networks promote private information flows that translate into superior advice and enhance M&A performance.

-SSRN Institutional Investor Monitoring and Earnings Management: A Network Approach
+SSRN “Institutional Investor Monitoring and Earnings Management: A Network Approach”

 with Wolfgang Drobetz, Omrane Guedhami, Sadok El Ghoul, Henning Schröder